The average person is exposed to 6,000-10,000 advertising messages each day – nearly double the numbers from 20071.

-Today there are essentially two distinct paths a marketer can take to reach the prospects he or she needs: inbound marketing and outbound (or “traditional”) marketing.
+Today, there are essentially two distinct strategies marketers use to reach the prospects they need: inbound marketing and outbound (or “traditional”) marketing.
 Let’s take a look at the essential differences between the two.

 What is Outbound Marketing?

 Outbound marketing, also referred to as “interruption” or “push” marketing, uses tactics that get a message to a large number of people in an effort to make a sale.
-Print/TV/radio advertising, social media advertising, cold calling, direct mail, email blasts and other methods are sent to a large audience of people (many, or most, of whom may not even be looking for the marketer’s product).
+Print/TV/radio advertising, cold calling, direct mail, mass emails, and other methods are aimed at large audiences of people (most of whom may not even be looking for the marketer’s product).
 It’s a one-way conversation that typically focuses on the product and reasons why the audience should buy it.

-- 86% of people skip TV ads.
-With the growing number of online TV streaming services and DVR capabilities, television ads can be fast-forwarded.
-You can’t make an impression on your audience if they’ve tuned out!
+- 60% of surveyed TV viewers would make the effort to find and download TV shows to avoid advertisements2.
+With the growing number of online TV streaming services, television ads can be skipped, and you can’t make an impression on your audience if they’ve tuned out.

 - Digital music services and satellite radio make it easy for listeners to avoid radio advertising.
-As of July 2018, there were 180 million active users on Spotify alone.
-Radio doesn’t have the impact it once did
+As of December 2019, there were 271 million active Spotify users alone3.
+Radio doesn’t have the impact it once did.

-- 44% of direct mail is never opened.
-Referred to as “junk mail,” this tactic has surprisingly low effectiveness
+- 58% of direct mail recipients never read or scan their direct mail pieces4.
+Referred to as “junk mail,” this tactic has low effectiveness.

-- The average banner ad response rate is one tenth of one percent.
-Not exactly a lot of bang for your buck
+- The average person gets bombarded with over 1,700 banner ads per month but only sees half of them5.
+Not exactly a lot of bang for your buck.

 What is Inbound Marketing?

 While outbound marketing pushes messages to a wide audience, inbound marketing is “magnetic.”
-Rather than sending out general messages to an uninterested audience, inbound marketing allows you to attract your best prospects — and those who are actively looking online for solutions.
-When they get to your site, those prospects find help, guidance and education directly related to the searching they’re doing online.
+Rather than sending out general messages to uninterested audiences, inbound marketing allows you to attract your best prospects — and those who are actively looking online for solutions.
+When they get to your site, those prospects find help, guidance, and education directly related to the searching they’re doing online.

-For a complete overview, check out our guide, What is inbound marketing for complex industries?
+For a complete and comprehensive overview, check out our free guide:

-At the heart of inbound marketing is content: website content, blog content, and downloadable (“advanced”) content offered on a website, like white papers, guides, tipsheets and others.
-When using an inbound approach, marketers develop this content to align with specific points in prospects’ buyers’ journeys:
+At the heart of inbound marketing is content: blog content, video content, and downloadable (or “advanced”) content offered on a company’s website, such as white papers, guides, eBooks, tip sheets, and others.
+When using an inbound approach, marketers develop this content to align with specific points in the buyer’s journey:

-- and at the end of the journey they’re doing due diligence needed to make a final decision.
+- At the end of their buying journey, they’re doing due diligence needed to make a final decision.

-See how that works?
-While traditional marketing sends general messages to a wide (and often uninterested) audience, inbound marketing creates and offers content developed specifically for distinct audiences, relevant to multiples stages in their buyers’ journey’s.
-Prospects are attracted to that content as they do research related to their challenges, and once they find it on a supplier’s site they become engaged in a conversation with that supplier.
+Prospects are attracted to that content as they do research related to their challenges, and once they find it on a supplier’s site, they become engaged in a conversation with that supplier.